-A builder is an app (basically a .json file) responsible for interpreting the code of other apps and transforming it.
-It works as an API service that will process and interpret a directory in your app.
+In the VTEX IO platform, a builder basically is an abstraction to configure other IO services.
+It is responsible for interpreting the code of other apps and transforming it to a given goal, working as an API service that processes and interprets a directory in your app.

-For example: the React builder transforms the source code of TypeScript React components into compiled bundles, ready to be imported into Render apps.
+For example: the React builder offers a way to configure our react renderer, transforming the source code of TypeScript React components into compiled bundles, ready to be imported into Render apps.

 - Have very well-defined and minimal responsibilities;